 Synthetic vs Mineral Coolants: A Practical Decision Guide for Indian Machine Shops

-Synthetic coolants (like Castrol Syntilo 9930) win on sump life, hard-water tolerance, and cleanliness — typically 2–3× longer sump life and 10–15% lower total cost-per-part despite higher concentrate price.
+Synthetic coolants (like Castrol Syntilo 9930) win on sump life, hard-water tolerance and cleanliness — a longer sump life and a lower total cost-per-part than a mineral emulsion in the same duty, despite the higher concentrate price.
+How much longer, and how much lower, depends on your tramp-oil load, water hardness and top-up discipline, which is what our CoolantCare programme measures on your sumps.
 Mineral emulsions (like Hysol SL XBB) still win for heavy-duty turning, broaching, and deep-hole drilling where lubricity matters more than cooling.
 For aluminium, use Alusol SL 51 XBB regardless.
 For food-contact machinery, use NSF H1 Optileb.
 Run a 12-week trial before switching.

 What do "synthetic" and "mineral" actually mean in water-miscible coolants?